t-reents/torch-sim/README.md

 ![Speedup comparison](https://github.com/user-attachments/assets/2ad1d8b0-a7aa-467b-9260-acb76a1ed591)

-This figure compares the time per atom of ASE and torch_sim.
+This figure compares the time per atom of ASE and `torch_sim`.
 Time per atom is defined as the number of atoms / total time.
-While ASE can only run a single system of n_atoms (on the x axis), torch_sim can run as many systems as will fit in memory.
-On an H100, the max atoms that could fit in memory was 8000 for gemnet, 10000 for MACE, and 2500 for SevenNet.
+While ASE can only run a single system of `n_atoms` (on the $x$ axis), `torch_sim` can run as many systems as will fit in memory.
+On an H100 80 GB card, the max atoms that could fit in memory was ~8,000 for [GemNet](https://github.com/FAIR-Chem/fairchem), ~10,000 for [MACE](https://github.com/ACEsuit/mace), and ~2,500 for [SevenNet](https://github.com/MDIL-SNU/SevenNet).
 This metric describes model performance by capturing speed and memory usage simultaneously.

 ## Installation